begumarici/quizzeit/README.md

 ## ✨ Features

-- **Dynamic Question System**: Each quiz presents 10 randomly selected questions from a comprehensive database, ensuring variety and engagement.
+- **Dynamic Question System**: Each quiz session presents 10 randomly selected questions from a rich database, ensuring a unique experience every time.
 - **Detailed Performance Review**: At the end of each quiz, users receive a summary of their correct and incorrect answers to track their progress.
 - **Customizable Question Bank**: Questions are stored in a JSON file, making it easy to modify or expand the quiz content.